nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

        Expected: Error message shows up on the log box as the course page is the home page.<br>
        The application begins from the home page.

-1. Undoing a select command from the course page, indicating that the current page is the group page.
+1. Undoing a select command from the course page, indicating that the current page to run the test case is the group page.

     1. Test case: `undo`<br>
        Expected: Course page is displayed.